Cesare Borgia: Mortal remains

 Cesare Borgia's remains then were sent to Viana's town hall, directly across from Santa María, where they remained until 1953.
 They were then reburied immediately outside of the Church of Santa María, no longer under the street and in direct danger of being stepped on.
 A memorial stone was placed over it which, translated into English, declared Borgia the Generalissimo of the papal as well as the Navarrese forces.
-A movement was made in the late 80s to have Borgia dug up once more and put back into Santa María, but this proposal was ultimately rejected by church officials due to recent ruling against the interment of anyone who did not hold the title of pope or cardinal.
+A movement was made in the late 1980s to have Borgia dug up once more and put back into Santa María, but this proposal was ultimately rejected by church officials due to a recent ruling against the interment of anyone who did not hold the title of pope or cardinal.

 Since Borgia had renounced the cardinalate it was decided that it would be inappropriate for his bones to be moved into the church.
-It was reported that Fernando Sebastián Aguilar, the Archbishop of Pamplona, would acquiesce after more than 50 years of petitions and Borgia would finally be moved back inside the church on 11 March 2007, the day before the 500th anniversary of his death, but an Archbishopric spokesman declared that the church doesn't authorize any such practice.
+It was reported that Fernando Sebastián Aguilar, the Archbishop of Pamplona, would acquiesce after more than 50 years of petitions and Borgia would finally be moved back inside the church on 11 March 2007, the day before the 500th anniversary of his death, but an Archbishopric spokesman declared that the church does not authorize any such practice.
 The local church said that "we have nothing against the transfer of his remains.
 Whatever he may have done in life, he deserves to be forgiven now."